open-rmf/crossflow/handbook/src/spawn_a_service.md

 ### More kinds of services

 If you are interested in non-blocking service types, continue on to [Async Services](./spawn_async_service.md) and [Continuous Services](./spawn_continuous_service.md).

+If you need your service to be a portable object that isn't associated with an entity, take a look at [Callbacks](./callbacks.md).
+If you don't care about your service being a Bevy system at all (i.e. it should just be a plain function with a single input argument) then take a look at [Maps](./maps.md).

 If blocking services are enough to get you started, then you can skip ahead to [How to Run a Service](./run_a_service.md).